El Apagón

 "El Apagón" (English: "The Power Outage") is a song by Puerto Rican rapper Bad Bunny from his fifth studio album Un Verano Sin Ti.
-The song was released as the album's eighth single on September 16, 2022.
+The song was released as the album's seventh single on September 16, 2022.
 Themes of the song include gentrification and the power outages.
-The song mixes reggaetón, house, and bomba influences.
+El Apagón is primarily a reggaetón, bomba, and house track that also combines elements of a cappella, samba, techno, electronic, hip-hop, and dance-pop.

 Promotion and release

 On May 2, 2022, Bad Bunny announced his fifth studio album, Un Verano Sin Ti, on which "El Apagón" is placed at number sixteen on the track list.
 On May 6, 2022, the song was released alongside the rest of Un Verano Sin Ti through Rimas Entertainment.
-The track includes an outro sung by Puerto Rican jewelry designer and guest vocalist Gabriela Berlingeri, Bad Bunny's girlfriend.
+The track includes an outro sung by Puerto Rican jewelry designer and guest vocalist Gabriela Berlingeri, Bad Bunny's former girlfriend.
 In May 2022, Bad Bunny sang "El Apagón" during a power outage at El Nie Bar in Santurce, San Juan, Puerto Rico.

 Commercial performance

 Along with the rest of the tracks from Un Verano Sin Ti, "El Apagón" charted on the Billboard Hot 100, peaking at number 54.
 It also charted on the Billboard Global 200 along with the other album tracks, charting at number 35.
 On the US Hot Latin Songs chart, the track peaked at number 19.